zrguo/CASP/README.md

 ### Datasets

 We utilize the extracted data from CMU-MOSEI, CMU-MOSI, and CH-SIMS.
 The [Toolkit](https://github.com/thuiar/MMSA-FET) is employed for data extraction.
 While you may opt for different feature extraction methods, please ensure consistency across all datasets to maintain the same dimensionality for model transfer.
-We will release our extracted datasets in future for convenience.
+We provide our extracted datasets using one of the extraction methods at [Google Drive](https://drive.google.com/file/d/1tQSw1S16ujHQ069W3QTi3BJ49Q8Gya8N/view).

 ### Running the Code